swcarpentry/training-course/_submissions/round-01/3/2012-09-30-mastery-azalee-bostroem.md

 </p>

 <p style="padding-left: 30px;">
   <strong>Expert: </strong>All of the above.
 Write a readme file.
 Keep examples of how to run the code.
-Version control the code and output as an example. <em>I haven&#8217;t ever used make files, but would this be an appropriate place for one?</em>
+Version control the code and output as an example. <em>I haven't ever used make files, but would this be an appropriate place for one?</em>
 </p>

 2. How do I write programs which I can reuse?
 How do I organize my work so that I can reuse it?

 <p style="padding-left: 30px;">
-  <strong>Novice: </strong>Don&#8217;t write reusable programs.
+  <strong>Novice: </strong>Don't write reusable programs.
 </p>

 <p style="padding-left: 30px;">